-MM1 MM1 Name / Organisati on Summary of Representation Council Response Action(s) Required waste management.
-I also understand the importance of moving the management of that waste up the waste hierarchy but the method of "other recovery" (EFW incineration etc.) isn't the way forward.
-"Other Recovery" is only one step up from the bottom of the waste hierarchy (with landfill being the bottom) and is not an efficient or effective way of diverting waste from landfill.
-Local councils should be looking at ways to prevent, recycle and re-use waste rather than using incineration or landfill to depose of it.
-It states in this modification "We aspire to achieve net self-sufficiency, managing the waste we generate at the nearest appropriate facilities".
-Site WM3 is situated on the A650 Aire Valley trunk road, Keighley, which is 12km outside Bradford City Centre.
-Its location isn't near any appropriate facilities nor any major motorways so the commercial and industrial waste that will be delivered to the site will travel via local road networks.
-These routes are already congested and depending on where these HGV's originate from, the village of Saltaire, a World Heritage Site, will be the main thoroughfare.
-This could lead to significant heritage harm!
-It is proposed that approximately 70 HGV's will enter and exit the facility between the times; 07:30 to 18:00 Monday to Fridays and 38 HGV's 07:30 to 12:00 on Saturdays.
-That's 6.6 movements per relating to model shift in the transportation of waste arising's and how this will aid in climate mitigation and adaptation.
+MM1 MM1 • me / Summary of Representation anisati Council Response Action(s) Required waste management.
+I also understand the importance of the management of that waste up the waste hierarchy is method of "other recovery" (EFW incineration etc.) isn't forward.
+"Other Recovery" is only one step up from the bottom of hierarchy (with landfill being the bottom) and is not an effective way of diverting waste from landfill.
+Local cour be looking at ways to prevent, recycle and re-use waste using incineration or landfill to depose of it.
+It states in this modification "We aspire to achieve net sufficiency, managing the waste we generate at the net appropriate facilities".
+Site WM3 is situated on the A65 Valley trunk road, Keighley, which is 12km outside Bradd Centre.
+Its location isn't near any appropriate facilities major motorways so the commercial and industrial was be delivered to the site will travel via local road network routes are already congested and depending on where originate from, the village of Saltaire, a World Heritage is the main thoroughfare.
+This could lead to significant he harm!
+It is proposed that approximately 70 HGV's will enter an facility between the times; 07:30 to 18:00 Monday to Frank HGV's 07:30 to 12:00 on Saturdays.
+That's 6.6 mover the transportation of waste arising's and how this will aid in climate mitigation and adaptation.
 The comments made in the representation do not appear to address the new text, but instead appear to be an objection to the use of Other Recovery via Energy from Waste and the use of Site WM3 for a waste management facility.

-MM1 MM1

-Rep ID Name / Summary of Representation Council Response Action(s) Required

-Organisati

-on
+Set that will iss.
+These these HGV's Site, will be ritage d exit the idays and

-hour during the week and an average 8.4 movements per hour on Saturdays.
+MM1 Rep ID Name / Organisati Summary of Representation Council Response Action(s) Required on hour during the week and an average 8.4 movements per hour on Saturdays.
 Using this type of waste transportation will significantly increase air pollution caused by transport fumes and this type of pollution is already at crisis point within the Bradford area!
 This is also contrary to the Addendum to Sustainability Appraisal Report objectives SA9: "Reduce nuisance caused to communities by waste transport" and SA3: "Reduce the District's impact on climate change and vulnerability to its effects".